RohanAltAccount/wurdl/README.md

 # wurdl
-wordle made in c++ but the words are intentionally spelled wrong
+wordle made in c++ but it's only for 5-letter programming terms